 - Both are nutritious — mango provides Vitamin A, C, and fiber while milk provides protein, calcium, and fat

-- The fat in milk actually helps absorb mango's fat-soluble vitamins (A, E, K)
+- The fat in milk actually helps absorb mango's fat-soluble vitamins (A, E, K), a principle well established in food science research

 The Verdict